 Fix 4: Ensure the relevant opening programs have been installed

-The applicable attachment opening application need to be available in your computer to access any attached files.
+The applicable attachment opening application needs to be available on your computer to access any attached files.
 For example, a PDF attachment won’t open if a relevant PDF reader is not installed.

 Users thus need to confirm that the required file opening programs exist in their PCs.

 RELATED STORIES YOU NEED TO CHECK OUT: